 The Life of Florence L. Barclay.
 A Study in Personality, by One of her Daughters, London and New York, G.P.
 Putnam’s Sons, 1921: pp. 19-21

-I have to say, I can’t imagine having breakfast before opening the box… We might write this off as just a charming incident from an imaginative child.
+I have to say, I can’t imagine having breakfast before opening the box… We might write this off as just a charming incident told by an imaginative child.
 However, Barclay’s biography devotes a good number of pages to her psychic abilities.

 “One of these [psychical gifts] was a form of clairvoyance I have never heard of in anyone else, namely, the power of finding lost things, so long as she had at one time or another touched the object…What she did was simply to make her mind a blank, and then suddenly go straight to the place where the thing lay concealed and put her hand upon it.”